anger123520/android-shmem/README.md

 The shared memory segments it creates will be automatically destroyed when an owner process destroys them or dies, however Xserver and it's clients do not depend on that functionality.

+To use the shm APIs:

+    Proc A call shmget, create the sharememory, shmid is the return value; call shmat, mmap the sharememory to process;
+           call shmdt, unmmap the sharememory; call shmctl(shmid1,IPC_RMID,0), destroy the sharememory

+    Proc B get the shmid from Proc A, then call shmat & shmdt to use the sharememory